Skip to content

 Custom Annotations

-You can define your own annotation types in atscript.config.js.
-Custom annotations get full IntelliSense support, type checking, and are available in runtime metadata — just like the built-in @meta.* and @expect.* annotations.
+You can define your own annotation types in atscript.config.ts.
+Custom annotations get full IntelliSense support, type checking, and are available in runtime metadata — just like the built-in @meta.*, @expect.*, and @ui.* annotations.
+For the full AnnotationSpec API — argument shapes, merge strategies, parse-time validation, AST-modifying hooks — see Custom Annotations — Plugin Development.

 Allowing Unknown Annotations